-Grading each hire of 2018's head coach carousel
+Grades for all 21 head coaching hires of 2018

 Instant impact: 3

-Houston was hired at East Carolina on Monday after a bizarre few days for both him and his new school; the former James Madison coach was lined up to take the Charlotte job last week before his eye was drawn to ECU, which fired Scottie Montgomery two days before its regular-season finale against NC State.
+Houston was hired at East Carolina after a bizarre few days for both him and his new school; the former James Madison coach was lined up to take the Charlotte job before his eye was drawn to ECU, which fired Scottie Montgomery two days before its regular-season finale against NC State.
 The Pirates are still reeling from the bizarre termination of Ruffin McNeill after the 2015 season, and Montgomery never got things rolling after being hired away from David Cutcliffe’s Duke staff.
-Houston has been wildly successful at college football’s lower levela, with an 80–25 record as a head coach and a 2016 FCS title at James Madison, and he also has deep ties to the state of North Carolina and the Mid-Atlantic region.
+Houston has been wildly successful at college football’s lower levels, with an 80–25 record as a head coach and a 2016 FCS title at James Madison, and he also has deep ties to the state of North Carolina and the Mid-Atlantic region.

 Colorado: Mel Tucker (3.4)